 1 Sitio(s) de ejecución

-Yosif Z., born in 1930, recounts: “The column was more than 100m long.
+Yosif Z., born in 1930: “The column was over 100m long.
 When it arrived near the cemetery, many Jews understood what was going to happen and began to shout.
-Some tried to run away, but were shot down on the spot.”
+Some tried to run away, but were shot on the spot.”
 (Witness N°730 interviewed on April 26, 2014)

 “In August 1941, the Jews were taken in a truck in the direction of Lida, then shot approximately 5 km outside the city.
-According to the statements of the farmers of neighborhood, it is a punitive commando squad that scanned the region and shot the Jews under any pretext.”[BAL202AR-Z941/59Vol.Vp.814-B162-3433p.20]
+According to the statements of the farmers of neighborhood, a punitive commando squad scanned the region and shot the Jews under any pretext.”[BAL202AR-Z941/59Vol.Vp.814-B162-3433p.20]

 Vasilishki is a village situated 25 km east of Grodno.
 Before WW2, more than 80% of the 2,500 inhabitants of Vasilishki were Jews.
 There was one synagogue, a Jewish school, a youth movement, Betar, and a Jewish cemetery.
-From 1921 to 1939, the village was part of Poland and in 1939 was overtaken by the Soviets.
-The German occupied the village at the end of June 1941.
+From 1921 to 1939, the village was part of Poland and was overtaken by the Soviets in 1939.
+The Germans occupied the village at the end of June 1941.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?